-General Fund revenue budgets reported an overall underspend of £2.2m against planned expenditure budgets, with underspends against both Directorate and Corporate Budgets.
-As a result, the planned drawdown of £950k from general balances was not needed and balances grew by £1,297k.
-The General Fund balance totalled £41.6m at year-end.
-Underspends across the Council include savings from staffing vacancies and investment savings from deferred borrowing on the capital programme utilising internal balances, offsetting a number of pressures.
+General Fund revenue budgets reported an overall underspend of £1.7m against planned expenditure budgets, with underspends against both Directorate and Corporate Budgets.
+As a result, the planned drawdown of £7,776k from general balances was not needed in its entirety and balances decreased by a reduced £6,104k.
+The General Fund balance totalled £34.2m at year-end.
+Underspends across the Council include savings from staffing vacancies and reductions in the cost of borrowing driven by a reduction in spend associated with the capital programme, all of which offset a number of pressures within the reported position.

-Since April 2013, local authorities have been able to retain a proportion of business rate growth income from their area, until 2017/18 this proportion was 50% retention, split 20% to the GLA and 30% retained by the Council.
-In November 2017, Leaders of London local authorities collectively approved the principle of a 100% Business Rates Retention Pilot Pool for the capital.
-Government supported the Pilot pool in the Autumn budget resulting increased Business Rates income to Hillingdon in 2018/19.
-Of the 100% retention, the Council retains 64%.
-Government confirmed the London pilot would continue for a second year covering 2019/20; however, this would be at a lower retention rate of 75%.
+Since April 2013, local authorities have been able to retain a proportion of business rate growth income from their area, until 2017/18 this proportion was 50% retention, with 30% of this value retained locally by the Council.
+In November 2017, Leaders of London local authorities collectively approved the principle of a Business Rates Retention Pilot Pool for the capital.
+Government supported the pilot pool in the Autumn Budget resulting in increased Business Rates income to Hillingdon in 2018/19 and 2019/20, with the value of the retention set at 75% for the year.
+Of the 75% retention, the Council retains 30%.
+Government confirmed the London pilot would cease to operate for 2020/21, however, the London local authorities would be allowed to operate a non-pilot retention pool, thereby maximising the top-up and tariff system across the capital for a third year covering 2020/21; this is at the standard retention rate of 50%.

-As a result of increased flexibility over use of capital receipts, the Council was able to finance the costs associated with service transformation from capital receipts, with both one-off implementation costs and the support for service transformation, including the Business Improvement Development team, being funded from this resource. £2.6m of costs were funded from capital receipts during 2018/19 (£4.3m in 2017/18), this expenditure is not included in service lines.
+As a result of increased flexibility over use of capital receipts, the Council was able to finance the costs associated with service transformation from capital receipts, with both one-off implementation costs and the support for service transformation, including the Business Improvement Development team, being funded from this resource. £3.9m of costs were funded from capital receipts during 2019/20 (£2.6m in 2018/19), this expenditure is not included in service lines.